 Keeping a very loose wrist and staying relaxed will allow your racket head to swing more comfortably.
 Inexperienced players sometimes get in trouble at the start of their serve by holding the ball against the strings without using the support of their non-playing hand.
 This will cause the forearm and wrist muscles to tense.
 As a player's serve improves, a relaxed wrist becomes more important for providing greater power as you will need to "snap" your wrist.
 Also, a relaxed wrist provides muscle flexibility in order to create spin, which is particularly important on the second serve.
 Ideally, the racket speed of both first and second serves is similar.
 However, the second serve does not usually have as much ball speed as the first serve because the added spin will slow the ball down.

 Perhaps the two biggest changes in tennis over the last 20 years are one, today's top players are hit open stance forehands and two, the return of serve, once a defensive shot, with new racket technology has become an offensive opportunity.
 This means smart serving placement is crucial.
 Inexperienced servers should aim to the receiver's weaker side.
 Stronger servers should serve smart by reading your opponent's grips.
 Recognizing and understanding different grips can be very helpful.
 Keep the placement of your serve away from your opponent's strike zone, which will differ depending on the style of player you are against.

 Serving against the continental grip

-The receiver may only be able to block the ball in play neglecting any
+Generally players with a continental grip prefer to hit low wide balls.
+Getting the ball high to the forehand can be difficult for the receiver.
+The receiver may only be able to block the ball in play neglecting any offensive opportunity.